smallcloudai/refact/README.md

 </div>

 This is a self-hosted server for the [refact.ai](https://www.refact.ai) coding assistant.
 By running your own server, you can ensure that your code remains under your control.
 This server supports:

  * Code completion
  * AI Toolbox
  * Chat
  * Fine tuning on your codebase

-You can run WizardCoder, StarChat and other open models.
+You can run Refact models, plus WizardCoder, StarChat and other open models.
 To fine tune on your code, use CONTRASTcode/3b/multi model that's high quality and fast.
 You'll need 12Gb of GPU memory to fine tune it.

 Refact is currently available as a plugin for [JetBrains](https://plugins.jetbrains.com/plugin/20647-refact-ai) products and [VS Code IDE](https://marketplace.visualstudio.com/items?itemName=smallcloud.codify).